-Indigenous cultural and natural resource management (ICNRM) creates many environmental, social, cultural, and economic benefits for all Australians.
-The ICNRM sector has grown quickly in recent decades, primarily driven by investment from Indigenous communities and key federal and state government agencies focussed on Indigenous and environmental issues (e.g., Working on Country, Indigenous Protected Area [IPA], and Indigenous ranger programs).
+Indigenous cultural and natural resource management (ICNRM) creates many environmental, social, cultural and economic benefits for all Australians.
+The ICNRM sector has grown quickly in recent decades, primarily driven by investment from Indigenous communities and key federal and state government agencies focused on Indigenous and environmental issues (e.g. Working on Country, Indigenous Protected Area [IPA] and Indigenous ranger programs).
 The number of Indigenous ranger groups, organisations and enterprises continues to grow, as does the geographic spread of the work.
-This results in ICNRM organisations and enterprises sometimes operating on a variety of land tenures (e.g., Native Title, Aboriginal freehold, pastoral leasehold, IPAs, and national parks) and through diverse partnerships that may have different management regimes and aims.
+This results in ICNRM organisations and enterprises sometimes operating on a variety of land tenures (e.g. Native Title, Aboriginal freehold, pastoral leasehold, IPAs and national parks) and through diverse partnerships that may have different management regimes and aims.
 The future resilience of the sector will require a larger and more diverse set of funding and resourcing options.

 There is potential to diversify investment

 Major expansion of direct government funding of the ICNRM sector remains unlikely and as a result, the sector is under-resourced and vulnerable to policy change.
 To keep growing and getting stronger, ICNRM needs larger and more diverse funding sources.
 This means generating new investment for ICNRM enterprises from Indigenous organisations, the corporate sector, philanthropic and non-government organisations, and ICNRM fee-for-service customers and investors.
 However, there has been little research done into the investment landscape and future options of the ICNRM sector.